 Some of the greatest opportunities are not mind-blowing new inventions; they are mostly iterative improvements to existing things.
 Consider the Dyson Vacuum Cleaner.
 Vacuum cleaners already existed.
 Still, Sir James Dyson figured he could improve the design by removing the annoyance of having to constantly buy and replace the bag.
 On this simple iterative improvement, he built the Dyson empire that disrupted an industry.
 Sir James went on to do it again, by creating the first useable cordless Dyson Vacuum cleaner.
 An improvement on an already existing invention.
 I own one, it was exorbitantly expensive, but know we can clean the entire house in 10 minutes, instead of hours.

 Everything can be improved; the key is to find things that you can improve.
 The next time you are annoyed by a product or service, think about what you would do to improve it.
 Do this often enough, and your next opportunity will be waiting for you.

 I constantly think about the jobs people have to do because no one else will do it.
 Two years ago, it was the middle of summer, and the garbage collection had just happened.
 It was our organic refuse, so the dustbin needed to be cleaned because of the maggots and flies and the awful smell.
 Now that is a job I hate doing.

-I mentioned you a young acquaintance I had, that if they were looking for freelance work, all they had to do was drop some leaflets in the local area offering to clean the refuse bins on collection day.
+I mentioned to a young acquaintance I had that if they were looking for freelance work, all they had to do was drop some leaflets in the local area, offering to clean the refuse bins on collection day.
 It would be two days per month, and they could charge $5 per bin.
 The young chap is literally cleaning up.